Court grants last-minute reprieve to sick baby

 And according to the ruling, the doctor agreed that the therapy was unlikely to lead to any improvement in Charlie's condition.

-The judge acknowledged however that there is some recorded benefit of the therapy in patients with a different strain of the disease.
+The judge acknowledged, however, that there is some recorded benefit of the therapy in patients with a different strain of the disease.

 Charlie's 'chance of life'

 Since the ruling in April, more than 110,000 people have signed a petition calling on the British prime minister to help release Charlie from the care of the Great Ormond Street Hospital.
-The prime minister would be unable to take any action however as members of parliament cannot intervene in legal cases.
+The prime minister would be unable to take any action, however, as members of Parliament cannot intervene in legal cases.

-More than 80,000 people have also contributed to a crowd-funding campaign, with donations exceeding the £1.3 million ($1.65 million) required for the treatment.
+More than 80,000 people have also contributed to a crowdfunding campaign, with donations exceeding the £1.3 million ($1.65 million) required for the treatment.

 Not all experts agreed with the April ruling.
 Writing in the medical journal the Lancet in May, bioethicist Julian Savulescu of the Oxford Uehiro Centre for Practical Ethics concluded that a different judge might have reached the opposite decision.